 Scholar Projects are taught by trained moms to help each scholar progress through the LEMI continuum of classes, intentionally leading scholars through the various stages of learning.
 While each class has a unique feel, they all focus on helping scholars develop leadership skills through the study of classical literature, original sources, historical leaders, personal application of knowledge and goal setting.
 Each Scholar class teaches and promotes the five skill-based elements of critical thinking, writing, speaking, computing and reading.
+Please note that not all projects will be taught every year.

 Sometimes kids are ready for the heavier workload of a scholar class before they are 12.
 Sometimes, they are ready for Shakespeare, but not the intensity of taking it alongside other scholar classes.
 Builders is a Scholar Prep class designed to introduce the scholar program to children progressing from Love of Learning to Scholar Phase.
 Based on the concept of a "character house" from the book Little Britches, students will study character traits, read classic literature, have discussions, build, create, and learn new skills.
 They will journal, give presentations, memorize passages, and grow in ways you can't imagine!

 Inspiring minds through the language of math, logic, and reasoning, Pyramid Project helps scholars discover how to find and discern truth, recognize patterns, make connections, think scientifically, and establish habits that will benefit students throughout their lives.
+Classic books may include works such as A Long Walk to Water, The Boy Who Harnessed the Wind, and The Disappearing Spoon.
+Scholars in this project finish the year by participating in a science fair.

 In Quest classes, scholars come face to face with great leaders from the past by studying original documents, historical speeches, and biographies.
 The students will read about, write about, and discuss the historical, governmental, societal, and personal circumstances that led these men and women to greatness while fine tuning their own writing and public speaking techniques.